Hyper-Stark/655A3/README.md

     d) npm init (accept all defaults)

-3. Run the below command to import the json package:

-    export CLASSPATH=.:/path_to_ws_directory/json-20160810.jar.

-    For Windows use: set CLASSPATH=.:/path_to_ws_directory/json-20160810.jar

-4. compile all java files use the command:
+3. compile all java files use the command:

     javac *.java

-5. start nodejs server using command:
+4. start nodejs server using command:

     node Server.js

+5. Start a new terminal and run the below command to import the json package:

+    export CLASSPATH=.:/path_to_ws_directory/json-20160810.jar

+    For Windows use: set CLASSPATH=.:/path_to_ws_directory/json-20160810.jar

 6. Start OrdersUI using command: